jcsoriano/amagi-chat/README.md

 Once the server is running, open index.html in two browsers.
 Now type a message and click "Send" on either one.

-It should now appear on both browsers :)
+The message should now appear on both browsers :)